 What happens when she just can’t get under the skin of a character?
 It’s back to the mood wall in the office.“If you’re stuck in a fitting and nothing’s working, then you look at the wall again together,” she said.
 “You’ll always find visuals give the most clarity.”

 Sometimes Mugan has to think outside the box to make it work.
-For Normal People, she dressed Daisy Edgar-Jones, who plays Marianne, in some of her own boots, dresses and jewellery to hone her unique look, which took the fashion world by storm.
-Marianne’s statement ring, which Mugan made herself, led to fans clamouring to buy them.
+For Normal People, she dressed Daisy Edgar-Jones, who plays Marianne, in some of her own boots, dresses, and jewelry to hone her unique look, which took the fashion world by storm.
+Marianne’s statement ring, which Mugan made herself, led to fans clamoring to buy them.

 “You can become very tense when something is all-consuming.
 So to have a complete switch off is important.”